End of Life Law - Voluntary Assisted Dying -FAQs

 Learn more about eligibility criteria for VAD in your State at End of Life Law in Australia.

 VAD is only available for people who are close to death.
 In most States, their condition must be expected to cause death within six months, or 12 months if the person has a neurodegenerative disease (such as motor neurone disease).
 In Queensland, a person must be expected to die within 12 months to be eligible.
+In the ACT, there is no time frame.

 A person who is in the early stages of dementia and also has a terminal illness (e.g. cancer) may be eligible for VAD if they have decision-making capacity and meet the other eligibility criteria.